Best Secured Credit Cards in Canada for 2026

 Can secured credit cards improve your credit?

-A secured credit card's most important function is building your credit score, but it’s not as simple as slipping it into your wallet.
+A secured credit card's primary purpose is to build your credit score, but it’s not as simple as keeping it in your wallet.
 The major credit bureaus in Canada use 5 factors to measure your financial trustworthiness and calculate your credit score.

-Here are the 4 areas in which a secured credit card can improve your credit and how to do it:
+Here are the four areas in which a secured credit card can improve your credit and how to do it:

-- The length of your credit history: It takes 30–90 days for your credit score to update, so hold onto a secured card for at least 3 months and don’t be discouraged if your credit rating doesn’t immediately increase.
+- The length of your credit history: It takes 30–90 days for your credit score to update, so keep a secured card for at least 3 months, and don’t be discouraged if your credit score doesn’t increase immediately.

-- Your credit mix: Successfully managing several types of credit products helps demonstrate your financial responsibility.
+- Your credit mix: Successfully managing multiple types of credit products demonstrates your financial responsibility.
 This is the easiest area to improve.
 If you apply for and receive a secured credit card, you’ve already succeeded in diversifying your wallet.

-- Your credit utilization ratio: Banks prefer to lend to people who spend less money than they have access to.
-Try to spend less than half of your secured credit card limit every month – ideally, less than 30% – or increase it by making a bigger deposit.
+- Your credit utilization ratio: Banks prefer to lend to borrowers with lower credit utilization.
+Try to spend less than half of your secured credit card limit every month – ideally, less than 30% – or improve it by making a bigger deposit.

 - Your payment history: Lenders like to know that you pay your bills in full and on time.
-Try to pay off your credit card before the payment deadline each month to improve your credit rating.
+Try to pay off your credit card balance before the monthly payment deadline to improve your credit score.

 If you’re curious, the other factor used to measure credit score is application frequency.
 You can boost your score simply by resisting the urge to apply for any other credit cards or credit products for at least 3 months after receiving a secured credit card.